 Magnetic signals influence the brain through their information content, not the field strength or the angle of the coils with respect to the head.
-A wrong volume setting can interfere with a Shakti session, because it can prevent brain from receiving the information embedded in the signal, but the effects are from what’s in the signals.
+A wrong volume setting can interfere with a Shakti session because it can prevent brain from receiving the information embedded in the signal, even though the effects are from what’s in the signals.

 Some sound cards will sometimes add ‘spikes’ with sudden changes in volume.
 Doesn’t this prevent the signals from matching the original EEG traces?

 No. The shape of the original signal bears information the brain responds to.
 Spikes added by the sound card don’t.
 The latter doesn’t disrupt the former.
 When a Shakti signal is being run to the headset, the information in the original EEG trace is applied.
 At the same time, the brain is exposed to the earth’s magnetic field, fields from the (presumably) nearby computer monitor, electrical appliances, and a host of fields from minor sources – and any spikes from the sound card, too.
 It’s a matter of ‘signal-to-noise’.
 The noise from a sound card (and there is not really very much of it) doesn’t interfere with the signal.
 However, an electronically clean environment is still better than a noisy one.
 No one knows how much electronic noise it takes to overwhelm the Shakti signals, but it can happen – in principle.
 Newer sound devices don’t produce these spikes in any case.

 What about the ‘hum’ that some sound cards make when there is no active output.
 Doesn’t that interfere with the signals?